atlas604/behavioral-cloning/writeup_report.md

 #### Data Collection

 At this point I decided to record better and cleaner training data to help clone good driving behavior.
 Through many iterations of testing data gathered, I found driving the car at low speeds helps record better angles for steering.
 When driving at maximum speeds (30mph) the car doesn't need to steer as much because it covers much more of the track at a much faster pace.
 It was also important to have very smooth steering on every turn so the model would have better a approach for every curve.
 Using a controller axis to implement steering and throttle was a crucial factor to my success.
-At this point I believe I could implement a very successful model with minimal data collection.
-About 1.5 laps of data were captured with center steering, and some recovery steering and the rest of the data was augmented.
+Laps of the track was recorded clockwise and counterclockwise including laps with recovery steering.

 #### Normalization

 Since the model uses images to train pattern recognition, it was important to convert the colors to RGB from BGR in the normalization process.
-This was done once the images were read via cv2 (model.py line 23).

 #### Camera Angles